demisto/content/Packs/FireEye-Detection-on-Demand/Integrations/FireEye-Detection-on-Demand/README.md

 FireEye Detection On Demand is a threat detection service delivered as an API for integration into the SOC workflow, SIEM analytics, data repositories, or web applications, etc. It delivers flexible file and content analysis to identify malicious behavior wherever the enterprise needs it.
-This integration was integrated and tested with version xx of FireEye Detection on Demand
+This integration was integrated and tested with version 1.4.1 of FireEye Detection on Demand
 ## Configure FireEye Detection on Demand on Cortex XSOAR

 1. Navigate to **Settings** > **Integrations** > **Servers & Services**.